Stellarend/Tower-of-Fantasy-Guide/README.md

 - Red Token
     - Used to buy the limited SSR weapon in limited banner for 120 red tokens
     - When the limited banner rotates to a new limited SSR weapon (once a week?) any unspent Red Tokens will be downgraded to Gold Tokens
-        - This is why you should only use Red Nucleus in batches of 120
+        - This is why you should only use Red Nucleus + Spcial Voucher in batches of 120
     - Every account can also buy 1 Matrix Box for 50 Red Tokens
         - This will allow you to choose any matrix
-            - It's recommend you spend all your Proofs of Purchase and Special Vouchers before doing this so you get one you don't already have
+            - It's recommend you spend all your Proofs of Purchase and Special Vouchers before doing this so you can get one you don't already have

 ![](https://user-images.githubusercontent.com/19635286/183746175-a530ffaf-1d7c-4f6f-bc82-fbac7bcc8cd5.png)